swapnibble/EosCommander/README.md

 Query the controlled_account.
 <a name="set_connection"></a>
 ## Transfer
 Transfer eos.
-(Push transfer message on built-in `eos` smart contract)
+(Push transfer message on built-in `eosio` smart contract)

+## Currency
+Run "get balance" or "get stats" commands for currency contract.

 <a name="push"></a>
 ## Push